 Project Dates: October 2022 - September 2024

-With support from the NOAA Marine Debris Program, Clean Water Fund is expanding and launching the ReThink Disposable program in six additional states—Connecticut, Massachusetts, Minnesota, New Jersey, Rhode Island, and Pennsylvania—and continuing work in California in partnership with California State Parks.
+With support from the NOAA Marine Debris Program, Clean Water Fund expanded and launched the ReThink Disposable program in six additional states—Connecticut, Massachusetts, Minnesota, New Jersey, Rhode Island, and Pennsylvania—and continued work in California in partnership with California State Parks.

-Clean Water Fund's ReThink Disposable program supports businesses and local communities to switch away from single-use to reusable items, such as cutlery, take-away containers, and other foodware materials.
-The project conducts packaging audits to better understand the materials and enhance infrastructure needed to eliminate disposable items.
-Clean Water Fund and partners are developing a training program, educational materials, data management tools, and a communications strategy to support the expansion of the ReThink Disposable program to new locations.
+Clean Water Fund's ReThink Disposable program supports businesses and local communities to voluntarily switch away from single-use to reusable items, such as cutlery, take-away containers, and other foodware materials.
+The project conducts assessments in partnership with businesses to better understand the items they currently use and the infrastructure needed to reduce disposable items.
+Clean Water Fund and partners developed a training program, educational materials, data management tools, and a communications strategy to support the expansion of the ReThink Disposable program to new locations.